-Medical physicists are involved with patient care, research into new medical technologies, and teaching.
-There are four sub-specialties of medical physics.
-Diagnostic medical physicists optimize diagnostic image quality, develop new imaging technology, and monitor the radiation safety of current technologies (e.g. x-rays, ultrasound, CT, MRI).
+Medical physicists are involved with patient care, research into new medical technologies, and teaching and medical physicists enjoy employment both in clinical and non-clinical settings such as clinics, academia, government, and industry.
+There are four sub-specialties of medical physics: Diagnostic medical physicists optimize diagnostic image quality, develop new imaging technology, and monitor the radiation safety of current technologies (e.g. x-rays, ultrasound, CT, MRI).
 Nuclear medical physicists develop and monitor the use of radionuclides for imaging (e.g. PET imaging).
 Therapeutic medical physicists, working mainly on the treatment of cancer, develop new radiation treatment technology (e.g. intensity-modulated radiation therapy, stereotactic radiation therapy), collaborate with radiation oncologists, and monitor equipment to ensure each patient’s safety.
 Medical health physicists monitor the use of radiation to protect non-patients (e.g. nurses, doctors, visitors, everyone but the person being treated with radiation).

-Medical physicists are individually certified in radiological physics (diagnostic imaging, radiation therapy, and/or nuclear medicine) after a series of three exams by the American Board of Radiology.
+Clinical medical physicists are individually certified in radiological physics (diagnostic imaging, radiation therapy, and/or nuclear medicine) after a series of three exams by the American Board of Radiology.
 Recently, there has been a significant change to the ABR’s eligibility criteria.
 In order to begin the certification process from 2012-2013 (which means applying in September 2011 and September 2012), you must have graduated from or be enrolled in a CAMPEP-approved graduate school or a CAMPEP-approved residency program.
-In order to begin the certification process in 2014 and after (which means all applications starting September 2013), you must have graduated from or be enrolled in a CAMPEP-approved residency program.
-Please keep this in mind when applying for programs, and do not hesitate to ask the program directors about how to best navigate this transitional period.
+In order to begin the certification process in 2014 and after, you must have graduated from or be enrolled in a CAMPEP-approved residency program.
+Please keep this in mind when applying for programs, as non-CAMPEP Medical Physics programs do exist.